pkardas/notes/books/ddia.md

 Dataflow engines look like much more like UNIX pipes (final result still might be saved to HDFS).

-High level APIs like Hive, Pig, Cascading and Crunch became popular because programming MapReduce jobs is quite laborous.
+High level APIs like Hive, Pig, Cascading and Crunch became popular because programming MapReduce jobs is quite laborious.

 ## Chapter 11: Stream Processing